God of War (franchise): Greek mythology

-Second era (Norse mythology)
+Norse mythology

-God of War: A Call from the Wilds is a short text-based game, released through Facebook Messenger on February 1, 2018.
-The game serves as a prequel story to 2018's God of War, and follows Atreus on his first adventure in the Norse wilds.
-Additionally, a smartphone companion app called Mimir's Vision released on April 17, 2018, and provides some background for the Norse setting.
+God of War: A Call from the Wilds was a short text-based game, released through Facebook Messenger on February 1, 2018.
+The game served as a prequel story to 2018's God of War, and followed Atreus on his first adventure in the Norse wilds.
+Additionally, a smartphone companion app called Mimir's Vision released on April 17, 2018, and provided some background for the Norse setting.

 God of War was released worldwide on April 20, 2018, for the PlayStation 4, and for Windows (PC) through Steam on January 14, 2022, which marked the first main installment released on a non-PlayStation platform.
 The game was a new direction for the series, not only by its new mythological setting, but also by its gameplay.
 Many years after the events of God of War III, Kratos has ended up in the world of Norse mythology in ancient Norway in the realm of Midgard, and has a son named Atreus.
-After Kratos' second wife—Atreus' mother—Faye passes away, the two set out on a journey to fulfill her final wish of spreading her ashes at the highest peak of the nine realms, later revealed to be in Jötunheim by new ally Mímir.
+After Kratos' second wife named Faye, who is also Atreus' mother, passes away, the two set out on a journey to fulfill her final wish of spreading her ashes at the highest peak of the nine realms, later revealed to be in Jötunheim by new ally Mímir.
 Along their journey, they are attacked by the Æsir god Baldur, who was sent by the Allfather Odin to get to Faye in order to prevent Ragnarök, unaware she had died.
 After Kratos eventually kills Baldur, the three-year-long Fimbulwinter begins, with Ragnarök soon to follow.
 While Baldur's mother, the Vanir goddess Freya, swears revenge on Kratos, he and Atreus complete their journey and discover that Faye was a Giant who had foreseen the future and that Atreus was originally named Loki.